latte-central/latte-euroclojure-2016/script.md

 to understand this, just witness the fact that the type checker of LaTTe agrees.

+Timing: 1:30 (13:00)

 # Slide 10

-Maybe you saw it but let me consider these examples from the point of view of a logician.
+Maybe you saw it but something interesting happened.
+I was talking about types but when reading the types what we see are more like logical propositions.

-The type of the identity function is strangely similar to a well-known logical truth: that for any proposition `A` we have `A` implies `A`.
+For example, the type of the identity function is strangely similar to a well-known logical truth: that for any proposition `A` we have `A` implies `A`.
 This is the reflexivity of implication.